astralfrontier/chaosfrontier-org-wiki/cct/drift.md

 * Synonyms ("another word for sword is blade")
 * Rhymes ("pray and play") or soundalikes ("chopper and copper")

 You can use resources like [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) to find interesting dimensions.
 Look up your subject, then start looking for linked terms on the page.
+You can use [Word Associations Network](https://wordassociations.net/en) to find associated terms for any word.

 ## Drifting Words